top of page

 Emotional challenges when managing someone else’s money:

-Managing money on behalf of the person we support, is different from looking after our own finances and there are likely to be emotional challenges too, such as:
+Managing money on behalf of the person we care for can be different from looking after our own finances.
+There are likely to be emotional challenges, such as:

 • Family disagreements over where money is best spent

-• Difficult decisions to make about buying what someone wants, even if it’s not good for them (e.g. alcohol or cigarettes)
+• Difficult decisions to make about buying what someone wants when it’s not good for them (e.g. alcohol or cigarettes)

-• Disagreements about how much to spend on goods
+• Disagreements about how much to spend on different goods or aspects of their life

 • Disparities in wealth between family members

-• Coming to terms with a diagnosis, whilst taking all of this on
+• Coming to terms with a new diagnosis whilst taking all of this on

 Dealing with finances can be stressful and challenging - especially if we lack expertise in certain areas.
 Money might not naturally be our strong point.

-Or, if we are one of the estimated 45% of us that are struggling with depression and low mood, it can be hard to stay organised.
+Or, if we are one of the estimated 45% of carers who are struggling with feelings of depression and low mood, it can be incredibly hard to find the energy and motivation to keep on top of someone else's bills and spending alongside everything else.

+But what can we do about it?
 Taking small steps to face our money situation head-on can help to take some of the stress off our shoulders.
-From here, we can build habits and routines to help us manage money, giving ourselves space and time to breathe.
+Accepting and assessing our situation can help us to work out where we stand.
+From here, we can build habits and routines, giving ourselves space and time to breathe.

 I’ve felt so overwhelmed staying on top of receipts and service invoices.
 I don’t know where to start.
 Thankfully our social worker has taken away all of my questions and is finding out the answers for me, so I don’t have to keep chasing.